hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ...
 ```

-We load a PyTorch package as a module and install Poutyne in a venv:
+We load a PyTorch package as a module and install Poutyne in a virtual environment:

 ```bash
 $ ml PyTorch/2.1.2-foss-2023a